 Table of Contents

 Recruiters around the globe rank poor resume formatting high on lists of common resume mistakes.
-Careless or inappropriate formatting creates a negative first impression and may also prevent you from qualifying for the next round.
-Conversely, a well-formatted resume is more likely to pass the ATS screening as well as impress decision-makers due to its easy-to-read, ATS-optimized format.
-Let’s discuss the various resume formatting aspects you should keep in mind as you prepare an application.
+Careless or inappropriate formatting creates a negative first impression and may prevent you from qualifying for the next round.
+Conversely, a well-formatted resume is more likely to pass the ATS screening and impress decision-makers due to its easy-to-read, ATS-optimized format.
+Let’s discuss the various resume formatting aspects you should remember as you prepare an application.

 1. Font size